kaissaradi/kilosort/README.md

        'export LAB_NAME=Field'
    )
    ```

-   Note: Change username ('kais') in all paths to match your system, and if putting the data folder in a different path change that as well.
+   Note: Change the username (`kais`) in all paths to match your system.

 3. **Save and run the file**:
    ```bash